 Each of the twenty-two chapters is fairly brief and to the point.
 And yet each chapter contains some significant thoughts and ideas pertaining to the passage at hand.

-John Day wrote this book in order to explain in more modern language of the Sermon on the Mount where Jesus was preaching and teaching.
+John Day wrote this book in order to explain in modern language the Sermon on the Mount where Jesus preached and taught.
 This book is all about the Sermon and breaks it down so we can read and learn from it at out own pace.

 Each of the chapters is brief and to the point.
 And yet each chapter contains thoughts and ideas pertaining to the passage at hand.
-This book has chapter on marriage, loving your neighbor, sin, praying, the golden rule and so on.
+Topics include marriage, loving your neighbor, sin, praying, the golden rule, and so on.
 It has twenty-two chapters and they each tell and explain a story.

-This book is great as a help tool while you are studing your Bible.
+This book is great as a help tool while you are studying your Bible.
 Buy one for yourself and as Christmas is just around the corner, it would make a great gift.

 A glossy, hardcover book, Truth Standing on Its Head has 167 pages and 22 chapters.
 Each chapter covers a few of the verses from Matthew 5-7, the Sermon on the Mount.
 Scripture is from the English Standard Version unless otherwise noted.
 Additional Scripture references help affirm the explanation offered by the author, John N. Day, who is a senior pastor of the Bellewood Presbyterian Church in Bellevue, Washington.
 The Scripture passage is fully listed at the start of each chapter.
 And the Table of Contents also lists the passages covered in the chapters, making it easy for the reader to focus on a particular portion of Scripture.
 Some chapter titles easily reveal the content, such as “The Spirit of the Law,” “Dealing Seriously with Sin,” “What God Has Joined Together,” and more.
 Others are more vague, like “Happy and Hungry,” “Says Who,” “Two Roads Diverged,” and “Nike Christians.”
 Chapters are generally less than ten pages, making them digestible reading portions.
 No additional material is required, although you may desire to read the Scripture from your own Bible.
 The book was written to help people better understand the Sermon on the Mount and is best suited for older teenagers and adults.